McConvilleG/ATM/README.md

 1. Navigate to the project directory in the terminal: cd path/to/ATMProgram
 2. Compile the source files using command: javac src/*.java -d out/
 3. Run the application: java -cp out Main
-4. Follow on screen instructions to operate application...add tasks, mark tasks as completed, manage to-do list
+4. Follow on screen instructions to operate application

 OR